...to Geog 222 Main Page and Course

 Open and review the older map.
 Again, find your home of the area where your home is today (recalling that you are looking at an old map).

-3. Finding 'Real' Maps of your Home in the Library (25 pts)
+3. Finding Five Maps of your Home using Online Library Resources (30 pts)

 Exercise 2: Sum: